orientechnologies/orientdb-docs/SQL-Functions.md

 ---
 ### sysdate()

 Returns the current date time.
+If executed with no parameters, it returns a Date object, otherwise a string with the requested format/timezone.
 To know more about it, look at [Managing Dates](Managing-Dates.md).

 Syntax: ```sysdate( [<format>] [,<timezone>] )```